a11yfirst/ckeditor-dev/plugins/a11yheading/README.md

 * Placed in first position of first row of toolbar

-* Checkmark next to menu item indicates current heading or paragraph format (based on cursor position)
+* Checkmark next to menu item indicates (based on cursor position) the current heading level or paragraph format

 * Configuration: same syntax as `format` plugin